 Indeed there are places where you can truly get the best of both worlds.
 Read my recent article about places where you can ski in Spain’s beautiful mountains and swim in the Mediterranean on the same day.

 Don’t discount how valuable for your health it can be to spend every winter in Spain, either.
-Sunshine is always the best antiseptic and while avoiding the latest winter flu epidemic your more healthy outdoorsy lifestyle should have you looking great too!
+Sunshine is always the best antiseptic and while avoiding the winter flu, your more healthy outdoorsy lifestyle should have you looking great too!

 Your perfect lifestyle needn’t be expensive either.
 If you buy a holiday home in Spain you can enjoy it yourself through Britain’s (or the USA’s, Canada’s or Ireland’s) chillier months.
 Then from Easter to October’s half term you can rent it out.
 See how much you can expect to earn from a Spanish home here.